API-Skeletons/doctrine-orm-graphql/docs/queries.rst

 Provided Filters::

     eq           -  Equals; same as name: value.
 DateTime not supported.
 See Between. neq          -  Not Equals
     gt           -  Greater Than
     lt           -  Less Than
     gte          -  Greater Than or Equal To lte          -  Less Than or Equal To in           -  Filter for values in an array notin        -  Filter for values not in an array between      -  Filter between `from` and `to` values.
 Good substitute for DateTime Equals. contains     -  Strings only.
 Similar to a Like query as `like '%value%'` startswith   -  Strings only.
 A like query from the beginning of the value `like 'value%'` endswith     -  Strings only.
 A like query from the end of the value `like '%value'` isnull       -  If `true` return results where the field is null. sort         -  Sort the result by this field.
-Value is 'asc' or 'desc'
+Value is 'asc' or 'desc' sortPriority -  Sort priority when multiple sort fields are used.
+Value is an integer starting at 1.

 The format for using these filters is: